junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_local_testing_schedule.md

 3. Document the results and any issues

 **Note**: These phases don't need to be executed on separate days.
 They can be run whenever convenient, but should be executed in order, with each phase building on the successful completion of the previous one.

+## Testing Progress

+### Phase 1: Mock-Based Testing (COMPLETED)

+We have successfully completed all the mock-based tests in Phase 1.
+Here's a summary of the results:

+1. **Error Handling Tests**: All tests passed successfully.
+The system correctly handles invalid phone numbers, missing required fields, Twilio service disruptions, invalid API keys, and malformed JSON payloads.

+2. **Edge Case Tests**: All tests passed successfully.
+The system properly handles minimum required fields, very long field values, special characters in fields, international phone numbers, and empty strings for optional fields.

+3. **Webhook Response Tests**: All tests passed successfully.
+The system correctly processes basic webhook messages, webhooks with media, webhooks with empty bodies, malformed webhook payloads, and missing MessageSid.

+4. **Logging and Security Tests**:
+   - All security tests now pass correctly, including missing API key, invalid API key, valid API key, and case-insensitive API key header tests.
+   - Logging tests now pass, with request_id properly included in all log messages.

+5. **Performance Tests**: All tests passed successfully.
+The system demonstrates good response times (around 0.0015-0.0024 seconds per request) and handles sequential requests efficiently.

+### Issues Fixed:

+1. **API Key Validation**: We identified and fixed an issue where the test framework was bypassing the API key validation by directly calling `handle_trigger` or `handle_webhook` instead of going through the `lambda_handler` function.
+We updated the test framework to call `lambda_handler` with a properly formatted event that mimics the API Gateway v2 format.

+2. **Request ID Logging**: We fixed an issue with request_id logging by configuring the logging system to include the request_id in the log format.

+### Phase 2: Limited Real Message Testing (COMPLETED)

+We have successfully completed the limited real message testing in Phase 2:

+1. **Basic Message with Template Variables**: This test passed successfully.
+The system correctly sent a WhatsApp message using the custom variables provided in the payload.

+2. **Message with Fallback Values**: This test passed successfully.
+The system correctly sent a WhatsApp message using the fallback values defined in the Twilio template.

+Both messages were received promptly and contained the expected content.
+The system demonstrated reliable message delivery in real-world conditions.

+### Next Steps:

+We have completed both Phase 1 (Mock-Based Testing) and Phase 2 (Limited Real Message Testing) of our testing schedule.
+All tests have passed successfully, and we have fixed the issues identified during testing.

+The optional Phase 3 (Concurrency Testing) can be conducted if needed, but it requires multiple test phone numbers and explicit approval.
+This phase would test the system's ability to handle multiple concurrent requests.

 ## Test Framework